cncf/toc/proposals/incubation/opencost.md

 The security process for OpenCost is documented in the [SECURITY.md](https://github.com/opencost/opencost/blob/develop/SECURITY.md).
 Here is an abbreviated summary:
 * All code is version-controlled with known committers.
 * Dependencies are checked by Dependabot.
+* PRs are scanned by SonarCube for potential issues.
 * The current and previous releases are supported for security fixes.
 * Vulnerability reporting is handled through GitHub-provided private vulnerability reporting.
 * Vulnerabilities will be disclosed once confirmed and a public fix released.